-Automatic Store and Retrieval Systems (AS/RS) are highly automated systems to deliver high volumes of loads at low cost in warehouses.
-Having highly reliable robots is crucial to deliver the high volume of loads.
-Warehouses can vary in size, from 30 x 30 x 5m to 200 x 200 x 40m, and also in the number of shuttles which ranges from 5 to 200.
-These shuttles, which can be single item shuttles or pallet handling shuttles, move at high speeds over 4m/s.
-Usually, they are connected to a warehouse management system (WMS) which controls not only the items to be loaded or unloaded but also the position and paths to avoid crashes and to ensure a efficient path selection.
+Automatic Store and Retrieval Systems (AS/RS) are highly automated systems that deliver high volumes of loads in warehouses at low cost.
+Having highly reliable robots is crucial to achieving this task.
+Warehouses can vary in size, from 30x30x5m to 200x200x40m, and in the number of shuttles, ranging from 5 to 200.
+These shuttles can be single item shuttles or pallet handling shuttles, moving at high speed of over 4m/s.
+Usually, they are connected to a warehouse management system (WMS) which controls not only the items to be loaded or unloaded, but also the position and paths to avoid crashes and ensure an efficient path selection.

 Meshmerize provides a software upgrade for industrial Wi-Fi hardware used in AS/RS systems.
-By creating a multi-path Mesh to connect to multiple Access Points simultaneously, Meshmerize creates a very reliable, low latency overlay network.
-As a result, disconnects due to fast movement (roaming) are reduced to practically zero so that the shuttles can move at full speed with no manual intervention being necessary.
+By creating a multi-path mesh to connect to multiple access points simultaneously, Meshmerize creates an ultra reliable, low latency overlay network.
+As a result, disconnects due to roaming are reduced to practically zero, so that the shuttles can move at full speed with no need for manual intervention.
 Meshmerize directly contributes to an increase of the throughput and minimizing manual labor costs.

-With the addition of the management tool Hive, the network can be analyzed, controlled, and optimized easily, making the use of Meshmerize even more convenient.
+With the addition of the management tool Hive, the network can be analyzed, controlled, and optimized easily, enhancing the convenience of using Meshmerize even further.

 The primary devices are installed as static hardware throughout the site to provide comprehensive network coverage.
 They are strategically positioned, taking into consideration factors like size and obstacles.
-There are more detailed tips and suggestions below.
+Detailed tips and suggestions, along with key hardware requirements for static nodes, are provided below for reference.

 Key device specifications | |